6 Healthy Sleep Habits For The Whole Family

 As we scan through our social feeds on phones and tablets throughout the evening, we expose ourselves to the blue light emitted from these devices, causing our minds to stay on full alert.

 Any number of things can affect our sleep patterns — some good, and others not so good.
-Let us look at the good; a few steps and habits to establish a new healthy sleep hygiene pattern so you get the recommended 7 hours of shut-eye a night.
+Let us look at the good; a few steps and habits to establish a new healthy sleep hygiene pattern so you get the recommended 7 to 9 hours of shut-eye a night.

 #1 | Put away electronic devices

 Ban all electronic (laptops, televisions, phones) at least one hour before bed.
 Not only do these devices interfere with your body’s internal clock, but with easy access to news sources and social media, it’s easy to increase your stress levels and racing thoughts before you try to wind down for bed.
 Try reading a book, having a bath or practicing mindfulness or meditation an hour before bed instead.
+(See also: relaxation techniques and breathing exercises.)

 #2 | Stick to a regular sleep schedule